Timendus/thumby-grayscale/readme.md

 But we can flicker images really quickly and get a pretty convincing grayscale picture 📺✨

-**Warning:** This is very experimental and may hurt your Thumby or just randomly crash.
-It will also probably drain the battery pretty quickly.
-Don't rely on this for anything if you're not the adventurous type 😉

 ![Showing a grayscale image on the Thumby](./images/girl_on_thumby.jpeg)
 <br/>_Showing a photo in four colours on the Thumby (horizontal banding is a result of the timing difference between the display and the camera)_